 Wilhelm said the new lighting development has global potential, and is excited his partnership with UT and Bandit Lites features one of the world’s first showcases of SuperSport luminaires at Thompson-Boling.

 The 90 LED lights, provided by Bandit Lites, are replacing the arena’s existing 110 lights under the arena catwalk.
 The new lights are 85 percent more efficient, using 400 watts compared to the 1,100 watts used previously.
 The result is whiter, brighter hue and the ability to isolate lighting to the arena floor and any other area the operator chooses.
 The new concentrated control over each light will allow operators to generate lighting scenes for player introductions during games.
+If you’re interested in learning more about energy-efficient lighting, check this link right here now.

 Each light has its own microprocessor which allows the operator to control individual lights or sectors.